 - The price is on the high side

-In the smoker world, Pit Boss is another big name that produces one of the best wood pellets for grilling and smoking such are these one.
-It is possible to use them with pretty much any grill that there is on the market and make sure that you do not fall for the old myth that the brand of pellets need to match the brand of the smoker or grill.
-Depending on which flavor you prefer or what food you are going to be smoking up, Pit Boss’ wood pellets are usually available in any competition blends such as apple or hickory.
-Since they are so good, usually the best thing to do is to buy multiple bags of different flavors for future use.
+In the world of smokers and grills, Pit Boss is another big name that produces some of the best wood pellets.
+It is possible to use them with pretty much any grill on the market; do not fall for the myth that the brand of pellets needs to match the brand of the smoker or grill.
+Depending on which flavor you prefer and what food you are going to be smoking, Pit Boss’ wood pellets are usually available in a variety of blends, including apple or hickory.

-Pit Boss’s wood pellets will either come in twenty of forty pound bags most of the time.
-As mentioned above, these pellets works well with Pit Boss’s grills and smokers as well as any brand of smokers so better put them to good use.
-The wood that is used to make these great wood pellets is made right in the United States of America.
-Burning hotter and cleaner than lower-quality options, these pellets do not have any sort of glues, chemicals or even spray-on scents.
-In order to help them burn so cleanly, there is nothing else added in since they are bonded together from the natural adhesive that the wood have.
+Pit Boss’ wood pellets will either come in twenty- or forty-pound bags most of the time.
+As mentioned above, these pellets work well with Pit Boss’s grills and smokers as well as any brand of smokers.
+The wood used to make these great wood pellets comes from the United States of America.
+Burning hotter and cleaner than lower-quality options, these pellets do not have any sort of glues, chemicals, or spray-on scents.

-This blend has a great flavor profile which is a combination of a lot of savory and sweet tones as well as a very mild tartness.
-Offering a very versatile option, in case you aren’t really sure what to get, this blend combines maple, hickory and cherry hardwoods from North America which pretty much guarantees its quality.
-Offering a smoky taste as along with a mild sweetness on top, these wood pellet are also available in the apple flavor which makes it go well with baked good or pork.
-In this bag or pellets, you won’t find any glues, artificial flavors or even chemicals and not any of these stuffs.
+This blend has a great flavor profile: a combination of savory and sweet tones with a very mild tartness.
+In case you aren’t sure what to get, this particular blend combines maple, hickory, and cherry hardwoods.
+Offering a smoky taste as with a mild sweetness, these wood pellets are also available in the apple flavor, which go well with pork.
+It is also available in hickory, which has a rich flavor that will almost remind you of bacon.

 - Great price